The Voice of Germany: Season 11 (2021)

 The eleventh season began airing on 7 October 2021 and concluded on 19 December 2021.
 Mark Forster and Nico Santos returned as coaches and were joined by new coaches Johannes Oerding and Sarah Connor.
 Elif Demirezer was the fifth coach, who selected contestants who were eliminated from the competition, to participate in the Comeback Stage by SEAT.
 Thore Schölermann and Lena Gercke returned as the presenters.
 The winner was Sebastian Krenz from Team Johannes.

 Season 12 (2022)

 The twelfth season began airing on 18 August 2022 and concluded on 4 November 2022.
 On 12 May 2022, it was announced that Rea Garvey, Mark Forster, & Stefanie Kloß would all return for their seventh, sixth, and fourth season, respectively.
 They were joined by a new coach, Peter Maffay.
 The winner was Anny Ogrezeanu from Team Mark.

+Season 13 (2023)

+The thirteenth season began airing on 21 September 2023.
+On 6 June 2023, it was announced that Giovanni Zarrella, Bill & Tom Kaulitz, Shirin David, and former The Voice Australia and The Voice Kids UK coach Ronan Keating would all debut as coaches this season.

+The block, first introduced in the fourteenth season of the American version of the show, was also introduced as a twist for the blind auditions, giving coaches the power to block another coach from getting an artist.
+The winner was Malou Lovis Kreyelkamp from Team Bill & Tom.

+Season 14 (2024)

+The fourteenth season began airing on 26 September 2024.
+On 18 May 2024, it was announced that Samu Haber and Yvonne Catterfeld would return as coaches after a three-season absence, as well as Mark Forster, who returns after a one-season absence.
+The three returning coaches were joined by Kamrad who made his debut as a coach.
+The winner was Jennifer Lynn from Team Samu.

+Season 15 (2025)

+The fifteenth season began airing on 25 September 2025.
+On 20 April 2025, it was announced that the panel would consist of returning coaches Shirin David, Rea Garvey, Nico Santos, and Michi & Smudo, who returned after one, two, three, and six-season hiatuses, respectively.
+Calum Scott is featured as the fifth coach, who selected contestants who were eliminated from the competition, to participate in the Comeback Stage by SEAT.

+The Voice Rap

+On 2 May 2023, the rap version of the show called The Voice Rap was announced and began airing 14 September 2023.
+Rappers Kool Savas and Dardan are the coaches on the new spin-off.
+The Voice Rap is the only version of The Voice franchise to feature only 2 coaches.